casbern/launchbase-foodfy/README.md

 </h1>

 <p align="center">
-This is a recipe app in which the administrator of the website will give you access to add new chefs and recipes to it.
+This is a recipe web app in which the administrator of the website will give you access to add new chefs and recipes to it.
 </p>

 <p align="center">